Heidi-Negrete/kids-compsci-curriculum/README.md

 # Scratch-Path
-A learning path for kids ages 6-99 who are learning to code for the first time.
+A game-development learning path for kids ages 6-99 who are learning to code for the first time.

 *I'll be working on putting my curriculum for coding education here over the next few weeks*